Veritas solutions focus on information, not infrastructure. Our comprehensive

-Our SAVE (Sustainability at Veritas Empowered) ERG is an employee-led sustainability program that supports Veritas’ commitment to the environment.
+Our SAVE (Sustainability at Veritas Empowered) ERG is an employee-led sustainability programme that supports Veritas' commitment to the environment.
 Our SAVE Teams are located at various Veritas sites around the world and support local initiatives to increase environmental awareness and engagement among Veritas employees.

 READ THE VERITAS ENVIRONMENTAL POLICY STATEMENT

 Veritas promotes responsible operation not only in our own operations, but also throughout our supply chain.
 Veritas’ global supply chain, which includes activities related to the manufacturing and transportation of Veritas’ physical products, contains six Tier 1 suppliers.
 Our oversight includes the sourcing of raw materials as well as the selection and management of suppliers that assemble and ship our packaged products.
 We are committed to manufacturing and fulfilling products that meet the demand of our customers and partners with a strong focus on quality, corporate social responsibility and operational efficiencies.